featureflow/featureflow-javascript-sdk/README.md

 Callback is fired with one parameter with the value of only the updated `features` returned by the stream.
 In the majority of cases, this object will only contain one property.

 #### `Featureflow.events.ERROR`
-Fired when an error has occurred evaluating the feature features for the given context.
+Fired when an error has occurred evaluating the feature features for the given user.

 Callback is fired with one parameter with the error message.